AnthonyLzq/TypeScriptProjectGenerator/example/README.md

-# Test
+# Example

-This is a test.
+This is a example.